greg7mdp/rippled/docs/sidechain/tests.md

 * Add an attestation to a claim id that has already reached quorum.
 This should succeed and share in the reward.

+* Check that attestations are being added to the correct chain

 * Add a batch of attestations where one has an invalid signature.
 The entire transaction should fail.

 * Test combinations of the following when adding a batch of attestations for different claim ids: